Pjoabe/paypal-technical-test/README.md

 # Paypal Technical Test Application

-Esta é a aplicação Paypal Technical Test, desenvolvida como parte de um teste técnico.
-Ela consiste em uma aplicação fullstack com frontend e backend, onde o frontend é construído usando Vite, TypeScript, React, ContextAPI, React Router e Bootstrap, enquanto o backend é desenvolvido com TypeScript, Node.js, Nodemon, Dotenv, Axios e Cors.
+Welcome to the Paypal Technical Test Application, crafted as a part of a technical evaluation.
+This comprehensive fullstack application showcases both frontend and backend components.
+The frontend is built using Vite, TypeScript, React, ContextAPI, React Router, and Bootstrap.
+Meanwhile, the backend is fashioned using TypeScript, Node.js, Nodemon, Dotenv, Axios, and Cors.

-## Visão Geral
+## Overview

-A aplicação Paypal Technical Test é uma demonstração fullstack que ilustra a integração entre o frontend e o backend.
-Ela permite que os usuários realizem determinadas ações (descrição das funcionalidades específicas).
+The Paypal Technical Test Application serves as a fullstack demonstration, highlighting the seamless integration between the frontend and backend components.
+Users can engage in a range of specific functionalities and actions (detailed in the description).

-## Tecnologias Utilizadas
+## Technologies Employed

 ### Frontend